 Polymers used in the nuclear sector are industrial materials used in equipment such as electric cable sheathing, seals, and the gloves, sleeves or panes of glove boxes.
-The characteristics of commercial materials based on cellulose, PVC and IER frequently used in the nuclear sector are discussed in the following.
+The characteristics of commercial materials based on cellulose, PVC, IER and superplasticizers frequently used in the nuclear sector are discussed in the following.